GavinHuttley/tib/source/cogent3/using_models.rst

     result = hky_as_f81(aln)
     result

 As there can be more than one parameter rule applied to a function, we provide them as a list.
 Each element of the list must be a dictionary with at least one key ``"par_name"``.
 This is the name of the parameter we wish to modify and the value must be a string.
-The ``is_constant`` key with value ``True`` sets that parameter as a constant with ``value=1``.
+The ``is_constant=True`` sets that parameter as a constant with ``value=1``.

 .. jupyter-execute::

     result.lf

 From that you can see the lnL and nfp are identical to our first fitting of the F81 model.
-While the display includes "kappa", it has the value 1 and was not changed by the optimiser.
+While the display includes "kappa" (in the "global params" table), it has the value 1 and was not changed by the optimiser.

+More generally, the "global params" table shows MLEs for the exchangeability terms in |Q|.

 Testing hypotheses using the ``hypothesis`` app
 -----------------------------------------------